briandconnelly/nicheconstruct/paper/02_methods.md

 Building upon @HANKSHAW, we develop an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
 Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness, and allow those lineages to rise in abundance.
-Migration among neighboring subpopulations allows more successful lineages to spread.
+More successful lineages spread to neighboring subpopulations by migration.

 In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.